xmudrii/django-invoices/README.md

 python manage.py migrate
 ```

+**Note:** The database has to be created before applying migrations.

 ## User Management

 The application requires authentication and authorization in order to access and manage invoices.
 Users can be created